Schedule an Appointment 1-305-251-8650

 Diagnosis

-When without symptoms, stones are found when tests are undertaken during routine health examination.
-With symptoms, an ultrasound or CT scan helps coming to a diagnosis.
+Stones are found when tests are undertaken during a routine health examination.
+With symptoms, an ultrasound or CT scan can help come to a diagnosis.

 How are kidney stones treated?

-It is important that a large or a symptomatic stone should be removed to preserve the functioning capacity of the kidney.
+It is important that a large or symptomatic stone be removed to preserve the functioning capacity of the kidney.
 Prolonged obstruction to the flow of urine may cause permanent damage to the kidney.
-In diabetics stones can cause obstruction associated with infection potentially leading to a serious condition.
+In diabetics, stones can cause obstruction associated with infection, potentially leading to a serious condition.

 Various methods to treat kidney stones are: